sebnitu/BaseWeb/docs/docs/blocks/tabs.md

 </div><!-- .demo -->

-Tab navigation items are linked to their respective content using the `href` attribute with a hash value of the `id` the content it represents.
-Tabs can also be displayed without the wrapping element and visually will not have the same visual connection:
+Tabs can also be displayed without the wrapping `.tabs` element.

 ```html
 <nav class="tabs-nav style-fold" data-content="tabs-content-1">